gilliganondata/ga-view-audit/README.md

 ga_client_secret <- Sys.getenv("GA_CLIENT_SECRET")
 ```

-### Packages Used

-I should probably have that fancy sort of script that checks for and installs the needed packages if they're not present...but I don't.
-The list of packages is at the top of the `scripts/setup.R` file... and listed right here:

-* `tidyverse`
-* `stringr`
-* `googleAnalyticsR`
-* `knitr`
-* `XLConnect`

-I'm not super-thrilled with `XLConnect` here, as it's a pain to add some cleanup and formatting (and I didn't!).
-But, `WriteXLS` doesn't work because there are newline characters in the output, and `WriteXLS` doesn't play nicely there.

 ### Create a key_views.csv File

 This is the list of views that you want to assess.
 You can get these from the [Google Analytics Query Explorer](https://ga-dev-tools.appspot.com/query-explorer/) or through any other means.
 But, ultimately, they need to go into a file called `key_views.csv` **located in the `input` folder**.
 (There is a file there now that you can use as a template.)